michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 4.0.1 =
+- Tweaked the styling of the `List` template for widget areas.
 - Tweaked the styling for the default button.
 - Tweaked the default `Image Format` option layout value.
 - Tweaked the process of retrieving ratings.